ss2552/Guide_3DS/docs/it_IT/key-information.md

 ::::

-:::: details Aprire/estrarre i file
+:::: details How do I extract/open a ZIP file?

 ::: info